aws-samples/aws-audit-manager-manual-evidence-automation/README.md

 1. Change control records
 1. Regulatory process changes

 In a typical scenario, customers may want to perform additional actions after evidence has been uploaded.
-These actions could include tieing the evidence to a control in an assessment, running a task to analyze/validate the file, or performing additional processing on the file.
+These actions could include associating the evidence to a control in an assessment, running a task to analyze/validate the file, or performing additional processing on the file.

 This solution provides a sample integration method to connect a desired DevSecOps process with tools available in AWS Audit Manager.
 It assumes that you have already configured AWS Audit Manager and have created assessments.